pactflow/docs.pactflow.io/website/docs/docs/on-premises/system-requirements.md

 Things that will affect how the system scales include:

 * Concurrent usage i.e. requests per second (usually by automation systems such as CI/CD)
-* CI implementation patterns (e.g. integrations to Pactflow, the use of polling vs webhooks)
+* CI implementation patterns (e.g. integrations to PactFlow, the use of polling vs webhooks)
 * Developer habits (continuous check-in vs bigger commits) causing more or less builds
 * Whether you run regular database cleanups (to reduce database storage requirements, and speed up queries)
 * The size, variation and stability of contracts